Corporate Advisory: Hostile takeovers during times of illiquidity Pt 1.

 For the purposes of this article when we mention an equity acquisition, we are refencing at minimum a 26% and upwards stake.
 As 25% is the threshold for key minority shareholder rights.

-As part of our corporate and business advisory services, we are seeing more and more businesses who are open to selling equity and or partnerships.
+As part of our corporate advisory, we are seeing more and more businesses who are open to selling equity and or partnerships.

 The reality is that this was always going to happen, it was just a matter of who and when!